Dr. Steffen Knoop

 What makes research done at Bosch so special?

-Interdisciplinary work!
-For all of our activities related to automated driving, our team collaborates with outstanding experts from the areas of robotics, sensor development and image processing, as well as future research and methods development, whereby I am particularly attracted by the combination of academic topics and the potential of my work driving and enabling real products.
+The interdisciplinary cooperation.
+For all of our activities related to automated driving, our team collaborates with outstanding experts from the areas of robotics, sensor development, and image processing, as well as future research and methods development, whereby I am particularly attracted by the combination of science topics and the potential of my work driving and enabling real products.
+I experience a very open atmosphere at Bosch Research, one distinguished by great mutual trust and the freedom to integrate and push individual ideas.

 What research topics are you currently working on at Bosch?